nordicmicroalgae/content/nomp.md

 ## NOMP - Nordic Marine Phytoplankton Group

-NOMP - Nordic Marine Phytoplankton Group consists of persons in Denmark, Iceland, Norway and Sweden  working with research and environmental monitoring related to phytoplankton, algal blooms and harmful algae.
+NOMP - Nordic Marine Phytoplankton Group consists of persons in Denmark (including Faroe Islands), Iceland, Norway and Sweden  working with research and environmental monitoring related to phytoplankton, algal blooms and harmful algae.
 One aim of the group is to improve quality and inter-comparability  of results by using consistent names of organisms and algal groups.
 Other aims include collaboration through yearly meetings to share recent results, comparisons of methods etc. The sea areas in focus are the  Kattegat, the Skagerrak, the North Sea, the Norwegian Sea, the Barents Sea, the Iceland Sea and the Greenland Sea.

 ### 2020
 NOMP – Nordic Marine Phytoplankton group virtual workshop 26-27 November

+### Autumn 2020
+Phytoplanktologists from the Faroe Islands joins the group.

 ### 2019
 NOMP – Nordic Marine Phytoplankton group workshop 16-19 September in Flødevigen, Norway

 ### 2018
-NOMP – Nordic Marine Phytoplankton group workshop, Århus, Denmark
+NOMP – Nordic Marine Phytoplankton group workshop 11-12 September in Århus, Denmark

 ### 2017
-NOMP – Nordic Marine Phytoplankton group workshop, Reykjavik, Iceland
+NOMP – Nordic Marine Phytoplankton group workshop 5-7 September in Reykjavik, Iceland

 ### 2016
-NOMP – Nordic Marine Phytoplankton group workshop, Sweden
+NOMP – Nordic Marine Phytoplankton group workshop 15-17 November in Gothenburg, Sweden

 ### 2015